ji-devs/ji-cloud/documentation/src/setup/fastly/fastly.md

 Used for all static assets.

+Dynamic backends are typically through cloud run and so cannot be efficiently cached right now, at least until Google supports straight external IP or a load balancer.

 Make sure to set interconnect location that's closest to storage (e.g. Amsterdam Fastly for Belgium Google)

 Only each origin should have host request condition, in order for that origin to be used for the domain. e.g. `req.http.host == "docs.jicloud.org"`